-- 1. Semantic heterogeneity is not recognized - the labels of schema elements only partly capture their semantics - synonyms und homonyms - 2.
-Problems with different naming conventions - Abbreviations: pers = person, dep = department - Combined terms and ordering: id_pers_dep vs. DepartmentPersonNumber - Different languages: city vs. ciudad vs. مدينة - We need to apply smart, application-specific tweaks: - 1.
+1. Semantic heterogeneity is not recognized

+- the labels of schema elements only partly capture their semantics - synonyms und homonyms

+2. Problems with different naming conventions

+- Abbreviations: pers = person, dep = department - Combined terms and ordering: id_pers_dep vs. DepartmentPersonNumber - Different languages: city vs. ciudad vs. مدينة - We need to apply smart, domain-specific tweaks: - 1.
 Preprocessing: Normalize labels in order to prepare them for matching - 2.
-Matching: Employ data-specific similarity functions
+Matching: Employ similarity metrics that fit the specifics of the schemata